TR2M: Transferring Monocular Relative Depth to Metric Depth with Language Descriptions and Dual-Level Scale-Oriented

 \subsection{Training strategies}

-Besides the above-mentioned loss function, we also implement edge-aware smoothness loss~\cite{godard2017unsupervised} $\mathcal{L}_{es}$ to enforce the smoothness property of scale and shift map.
+Besides the above-mentioned loss function, we also implement edge-aware smoothness loss~\cite{godard2017unsupervised} $\mathcal{L}_{es}$ to enforce the smoothness property of the scale and shift maps.
 We train the framework in an end-to-end mode with a combination of all optimization objectives:

-More details about training settings are shown in the Appendix.
+More detailed settings are shown in the Supplementary.